hyperledger-archives/grid-rfcs/text/0000-location.md

         string location_id = 2;
     }

-### LocationCreateAction
+### Location Create Action

-LocationCreateAction adds a new location to state.
+`LocationCreateAction` adds a new location to state.
 The transaction should be submitted by an agent, which is identified by its signing key, acting on behalf of the organization that corresponds to the owner in the create transaction.
 (Organizations and agents are defined by the Pike smart contract.)